 Do you know how many white people truly and genuinely believe that black people get to go to college for free?— Ashley C. Ford (@iSmashFizzle) August 2, 2017

-All such thinking is premised on the notion that white people and their children deserve something that people of color must work for.
+All such thinking is premised on the notion that white people and their children deserve to be given something that people of color must work for (or flat-out do not deserve).
 This notion usually takes the form of discussions about "quality" or "fit" or "readiness" of minority students.
-These words are all codes for underlying white supremacist ideologies that white people take for granted.
+These words are all codes for underlying delusional white supremacist ideologies that white people take for granted.

 These lawsuits about affirmative action come back around every few years, allowing the casual white supremacist contingent in the United States to clutch their pearls about non-existent discrimination against them.
 And each time, the Supreme Court of the United States has ruled that affirmative is not in any way unconstitutional, and it has remained legal.Ifill, Sherrilyn A. 2 August 2017.
 "Racial Justice Demands Affirmative Action."
 The New York Times. https://nytimes.com/2017/08/02/opinion/college-discrimination-whites-donald-trump-.html The repeated legal challenges to affirmative action are meant to normalize the insidious discourse of reverse discrimination (which simply does not and cannot exist in a structurally unequal system).
 It is very dangerous, however, that this repeated white supremacist push for challenging affirmative action has reached the Department of Justice and might result in federal investigations.

 It is especially important for white people in the United States to reject this discussion as illegitimate.
 It is our responsibility to shut the conversation down when we hear our friends and family making absurd, incorrect, and unsupported claims about the relationship between race, higher education, and affirmative action.
 Be prepared to get uncomfortable.
 Be prepared to be the buzzkill in the room when the topic of conversation turns in this direction.